Partners in Environmental Education

 With a focus on stormwater protection, this group provides hands on free programs for students that explain the importance of keeping stormwater clean along with an education on how the system work.
 Field activities include exploring Boulder Creek and St. Vrain Watersheds with your students through our GET TO KNOW YOUR H2O education programs.

-Providing education and outreach to communities around stormwater pollution prevention, provide information and work with school groups to pursue hands-on activities around water conservation, stream clean-ups, and storm drainage
+Providing education and outreach to communities around stormwater pollution prevention, provide information and work with school groups to pursue hands-on activities around water conservation, stream clean-ups, and storm drainage.

-Alliance for Climate Education;
+Alliance for the Climate Emergency

 ACE’s mission is to educate high school students on the science behind climate change and inspire them to take action to curb global warming.
 ACE is committed to building a generational shift to solve climate change.
 We translate this lofty goal into tangible work through the ACE leadership ladder.
 By starting with education and small actions before moving up to major projects, ACE grooms leaders who are influencing peers and leading change.

 The University of Colorado Museum of Natural History’s five exhibition halls present natural and cultural wonders from Colorado, North America, and the world.
 The museum houses both long term as well as temporary exhibits to add interest and reason for regular visits.
-They have also done projects in collaboration with schools such as the

 Boulder County Parks and Open Space;